luxonis/depthai-docs-website/source/pages/faq.rst

 Pipeline Builder Gen2
 *********************

-We have been working on a 2nd-generation pipeline builder which will incorporate many of the features below on our roadmap into a graphical drag/drop AI/CV pipeline which will then run entirely on DepthAI and return results of interest to the host.
+The 2nd-generation DepthAI pipeline builder which incorporates all the feedback we learned from our first Generation API.
+It is now the mainline way to use DepthAI.

-This allows multi-stage neural networks to be pieced together in conjunction with CV functions (such as motion estimation or Harris filtering) and logical rules, all of which run on DepthAI/megaAI without any load on the host.
+It allows multi-stage neural networks to be pieced together in conjunction with CV functions (such as motion estimation or Harris filtering) and logical rules, all of which run on DepthAI/megaAI/OAK without any load on the host.

 Are CAD Files Available?
 ########################